Neita beats Asher-Smith to 200m win in Stockholm

 Last updated on .From the section Athletics

-Daryll Neita won the women's 200m ahead of fellow Brit Dina Asher-Smith at a wet Diamond League event in Stockholm.
+Daryll Neita won the women's 200m ahead of fellow Briton Dina Asher-Smith at a wet Diamond League event in Stockholm.

 Neita followed her second place in the 100m in Lausanne with a winning time of 22.50 seconds and Asher-Smith (22.58) completed a British one-two.

-Olympic champion and world record holder Karsten Warholm was a convincing winner of the 400m hurdles in 47.57.
+Olympic champion and world record holder Karsten Warholm eased to victory in the men's 400m hurdles in 47.57.

-However, the end of the Norwegian's race was disrupted by an apparent protest close to the finish line.
+However, the end of the Norwegian's race was disrupted by protesters who entered the track near the finish line.

+Three people kneeled on the ground and stretched a banner across six lanes, which other competitors ran through as they completed the race.

+"It is permissible to protest, but this is not the way to do it," Warholm told Norwegian broadcaster NRK.
+"It is disrespectful to those who are here to do a good job."

-Warholm, from lane eight, finished more than a second clear of his closest challenger, though the soaking wet conditions weakened the prospect of fast times on the track.
+Warholm, who was in lane eight and not affected by the protest, finished more than a second clear of his closest challenger, though the soaking wet conditions weakened the prospect of fast times on the track.

-Reece Prescod ran 10.14 to finish second in the men's 100m while Laura Muir was sixth in the women's 1500m, one place behind Melissa Courtney-Bryant.
+British sprinter Reece Prescod ran 10.14 to finish second in the men's 100m behind South Africa's Akani Simbine, while Laura Muir was sixth in the women's 1500m, one place behind Melissa Courtney-Bryant.

-Prescod was beaten by South Africa's Akani Simbine who crossed the line in 10.03 seconds, while Muir faded slightly in the final straight as Freweyni Hailu led an Ethiopian one-two-three.
+Muir faded slightly in the final straight as Freweyni Hailu led an Ethiopian one-two-three.

 World bronze medallist Matt Hudson-Smith was third in the men's 400m in 45.57 seconds, while Jazmin Sawyers was eighth in the women's long jump with a best of 6.25m.